nightwolfdev/movies/README.md

 ## API Key

-In order to make a valid API requet, an API key is required.
+In order to make a valid API request, an API key is required.
 [Learn more](https://www.themoviedb.org/documentation/api)

 ## Links